zachmccabe/zachmccabe.github.io/just_ask.md

 ## Asking questions cross-culturally

-Using questions intentionally can be helpful in cross-cultural situations, I think.
+Using questions intentionally can also be helpful in cross-cultural situations, I think.

-The communication signal:noise ratio falls through the floor when you're in another place.
+When you're in another place, the communication signal:noise ratio falls through the floor.
 You're overwhelmed.
 You're under pressure.
 Just when you need to think critically about your own assumptions – you can't.
 Heuristics keep tripping you up.
 Questions can help you navigate foreign terrain.
-Use them strategically and don't worry about looking silly.
-(You already stand out.)
+Use them strategically, and don't worry about looking silly because you already stick out.

 "Everything you're sure is right can be wrong in another place," observes a character in Barbara Kingsolver's novel "The Poisonwood Bible".